punkbrwstr/pynto/README.md

-## pynto: Data analysis in Python using the concatenative paradigm
+## pynto: Time series analysis in Python using the concatenative paradigm

 pynto is a Python package that lets you manipulate tabular data with the expressiveness and code reusability of [concatenative](https://en.wikipedia.org/wiki/Concatenative_programming_language) programming.
 With pynto you define an _expression_ that formally specifies how to calculate the data in your table.
 Expressions are made by chaining together functions called _words_.
 It works like a pipeline: the output from one word becomes the input for the following word.
 The table of data is treated like a stack of independent columns.
 The rightmost column in the table is the top of the stack.
 Words can add, remove or modify columns, but they are row-agnostic--expressions can be evaluated over any range of rows.
 ## What does it look like?